How to Build a Marketplace Website: 10 Simple Steps You Should Complete

 - Define user roles for a multi-vendor marketplace

-- Develop a marketplace, first version
+- Develop an online marketplace website, first version

-- Promote your marketplace
+- Promote your online marketplace

 - Track performance and plan improvements

 Interested?
 Let’s dive right in and learn how to create a marketplace website that could win over the market.

 1. Define the potential to create a marketplace business